LucasBrgt/Latent-Playground/README.md

 # Latent-Playground
-A Max for Live device based on nn~ for real-time latent interaction in Ableton.
+A Max for Live device based on mcs.nn~ for real-time latent interaction in Ableton.